-The board of Randall & Quilter Investment Holdings Ltd. (the “Company”) is responsible for the Group’s corporate governance policies and recognises the importance of high standards of integrity.
+The Board of Randall & Quilter Investment Holdings Ltd. (the “Company”) is responsible for the Group’s corporate governance policies and recognises the importance of high standards of integrity.
 The Company has adopted the Quoted Companies Alliance Code for Small & Mid-sized Quoted Companies 2018 (the “QCA Code”).
 This statement sets out how we are complying with the 10 principles of the QCA Code.

 The Group and its core businesses take risks in order to attain rewards in an informed and controlled manner.
-This translates into having regard to both potential upside and downside risk, in the context of the overall Group strategy, that aims to optimise maximise return on equity and shareholder value within the Group’s defined risk appetite.
+This translates into having regard to both potential upside and downside risk, in the context of the overall Group strategy, that aims to optimise return on equity and shareholder value within the Group’s defined risk appetite.

-The key challenges that the Company faces in the execution of these objectives include the identification of suitable pipeline opportunities, quality of potential partners, appropriate due diligence and timely capital raising.
+The key challenges that the Company faces in the execution of these objectives include the identification of suitable pipeline opportunities in both core areas, the quality of potential partners, appropriate due diligence and timely capital raising.

 We are pleased with the level of engagement from our shareholders and the strong relationships that have developed.

-The board is aware of the impact that its business activities have on the communities in which the Group’s businesses operate.
+The Board is aware of the impact that its business activities have on the communities in which the Group’s businesses operate.
 The Group’s responsibilities to stakeholders including staff, suppliers, customers and wider society are also recognised through the Group’s policies on modern slavery, data protection, whistleblowing and diversity for example.
 As an insurance business, our key resources are essentially people and capital; the business model recognises the need for access to a skilled employee base, access to skilled intermediaries and a strong capital position.

 Other key resources and relationships on which the business relies include regulatory authorities in various jurisdictions and US States, our joint venture partners, our primary bank the Royal Bank of Scotland, A.M.
 Best and our auditors and external legal advisers to name a few, with whom the Group is in frequent communication.